-A supervisor will exclude nutrition program employees in accordance with State health directives.
+A supervisor will exclude nutrition program employees from working in the school nutrition program in accordance with State health directives.

 CORRECTIVE ACTION:

 A supervisor or other designated employee will retrain and/or provide proper direction to staff and volunteers in application of this SOP during a viral pandemic incident.